 - 2 Tbsp Oat Fiber (omit if using Baking Blend)

-- To pre pare the filling add all the ingredients to a large bowl and mix well.
-Sit aside until you begin filling the roll.
+- To prepare the filling to add all the ingredients to a large bowl and mix well.
+Set aside until you begin filling the roll.

 - Just keeping heating it until it reaches a very smooth consistency and the cream cheese is completely mixed in.